sandeep-reddy-u/Assignment-JPMC/README.md

     4. yarn start

-    This should bring your application at http://localhost:3000/
+    This should bring up the application at http://localhost:3000/

 # To run tests

-    1. Run command: yarn test --watchAll
+    yarn test --watchAll

 # Features in the application